jjvanzon/Circular-Language-Spec/1. Spec/23. Previous Version/Symbol Language (2004).md

 Sometimes, though, you always want input immediately applied to output when it changes.
 Then you can choose for immediate apply when writing input.
 The previous method only applied when reading output.
 Applying when writing input still has benefits: you can keep reading output objects without running the procedure and the procedure is only run when an input object is assigned a *different* value.
 When you assign the same value, the procedure isn’t executed either.

 < >
 I am still in contemplation about this.
 Perhaps apply methodology can be applied to all procedures and I could make it just a tag of a procedure which apply method is used.

 Another thing interesting in these kinds of objects is Changed events.
 Perhaps this must become something standard too.

 In types I always want changed events for the sub objects.
 The only reason I don’t add them for all sub objects is that it’s more code writing and Visual Basic may make the program heavier.
 Symbol however, doesn’t put anything unused in the compiled code.
 Oh, shit, it does when a type with a load of changed events is a public member of the module.
 Hmmm... perhaps changed events must become a standard thing.
 That way you can really respond to any change without having to

-Shit, I should also add programming methodology issues in this book.
+Darn, I should also add programming methodology issues in this book.
 Most of which must be explained at the end.
 < >

 Integrating Structure and Symbol
 --------------------------------

 < Brainstorm >
 You have to look at basics of Symbol.
 And the basic thing is encapsulation.
 The encapsulation of a Structure can be derived from the referential structure using a mutual parent rule.
 This in real life also determines how we feel something encapsulates another thing.
 You can apply this mutual parent rule to class relations and object relations.
 All class and object reference are expressed as splines, except the references from parent to child.
 Objects and procedures are there in both languages and are exchangable.
 Publicity is also present in both systems.
 The only thing I don’t know how to express in Symbol is plurality.

 Symbol always had a lack of expression in plurality.
 How.
 You’d almost want a new shape of symbol.
 But I’ve sort of run out of shapes.
 I’d go for a hexagon.
 It looks like a circle, but has a plurality feeling to it.
 If you have to, you could choose for octagons.